Learn How To Play Tenderness

 If the chords seem complicated in Tenderness, check out the time signatures!

-First of all, the original version is more straight forward 4/4, my version has more of a triplet feel which makes it in 12/8.
+First of all, the original version is more straightforward in 4/4.
+My version has more of a triplet feel which puts it in 12/8.
 12/8 is like 4/4 with a triplet over each beat.

-When ‘Tenderness’ eventually get the extra beat, instead of calling those bars 5/4, they become 15/8 time.
+When Tenderness eventually gets the extra beat, instead of calling those bars 5/4, they become 15/8 time.
 This is not actually as complicated as it may sound, you simply add one more “beat of 1 2 3″.

-You get every single chord in TAB and all time signatures charted out when you take the Master Guitar Course.
+You get every single chord in TAB and all the time signatures for Tenderness when you take the master guitar course.